pyvideo/data/CONTRIBUTING.rst

 * A description of the thing.
 * Any urls where we can find additional details about the thing.
 * The url for the video material.

-If you are reporting a bug about clive, please include:

-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

 ..
 Note::